sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_3_structural_queries.md

 - organisationunitscheme
 - reportingtaxonomy

+Although it is not following the *item scheme* pattern, *hierarchicalcodelist* is also a collection, i.e. a collection of hierarchies.

-For these collections, it is possible to use a 4th parameter for identifying a resource.
+For these collections (those following the *item scheme* pattern or the *hierarchicalcodelist*), it is possible to use a 4th parameter for identifying a resource.
 The rules for the 3 other parameters, as defined in the section above, remain valid.

 Parameter | Type | Description
 --- | --- | ---
-itemID | A string compliant with the SDMX *common:NestedNCNameIDType* for conceptscheme and agencyscheme, or with the SDMX *common:NestedIDType* in all other cases | The id of the item to be returned.
+itemID | A string compliant with the SDMX *common:NestedNCNameIDType* for conceptscheme and agencyscheme, SDMX *common:IDType* for hierarchicalcodelist or with the SDMX *common:NestedIDType* in all other cases | The id of the item to be returned.

 This 4th parameter is used as follows: